-Jerry Falwell, Jr. sues Liberty University
+Jerry Falwell, Jr. sues Liberty University, says school damaged his reputation

 When he resigned in August, Falwell said his contract entitled him to a $10.5 million severance package in part because he left the school without admitting to or being formally accused of wrongdoing.

-Liberty named Jerry Prevo, a fundamentalist pastor from Alaska who had been serving as chairman of the school’s board of trustees, as acting president.
-The board launched an independent investigation into university operations during Falwell’s tenure.
+Liberty named Jerry Prevo, a pastor from Alaska who had been serving as chairman of the school’s board of trustees, as acting president.
+The board launched an independent investigation to examine university operations during Falwell’s tenure.